johnpaulgitsit/FileShepherd/README.md

 4. Run `./gradlew bootRun` and `npm start`

 ## Learning
-While working on this project I was able to learn how to practice my springboot and java skills, use environment variables, password hashing and storage practices, and React functionality.
-I plan on expanding from this lite version to an even more functional version.
+While working on this project, I deepened my understanding of Spring Security and best practices in application security.
+I also strengthened my skills in Spring Boot and Java, incorporating environment variables for configuration management and implementing secure password hashing and storage techniques.
+On the front end, I enhanced my proficiency with React by integrating dynamic functionality and user interactions.

+This version serves as a foundational build, and I plan to expand it into a more robust and feature-rich application in future iterations.